bailey-lab/seekdeep_illumina_snakemake/README.md

 # seekdeep_illumina_snakemake
-a basic workflow for running seekdeep on nanopore
+a basic workflow for running Nick Hathaway's seekdeep on nanopore

 ## Installation:
 Install conda with: